Finite simple permutation groups acting with fixity 4: The case where some involution fixes four points and G has sectional 2-rank at most 4

-Using Theorem 2.6.5 (d) in \cite{GLS3} and Lemma \ref{Inv-lem:TB} we deduce that $G_\alpha$ contains a subgroups of index at most 4 of each maximal parabolic subgroup of $G$ that contains $P$, and we know the possible types of subgroups because they are maximal subgroups (see for example Theorem 2.6.7 in \cite{GLS3}) and this information can be calculated with \texttt{GAP}.
-This leads to a contradiction because $|G_\alpha|$ is too large. \end{proof}
+Using Theorem 2.6.5 (d) in \cite{GLS3} and Lemma \ref{Inv-lem:TB} we deduce that $G_\alpha$ contains a subgroups of index at most 4 of each maximal parabolic subgroup of $G$ that contains $P$, and we know the possible types of subgroups because they are maximal subgroups (see for example Theorem 2.6.7 in \cite{GLS3}).
+This information can be calculated with \texttt{GAP}, and it leads to a contradiction because $|G_\alpha|$ is too large. \end{proof}

-\begin{lemma} Suppose that $q$ is a power of $3$, that $n \in \{2,3,4\}$ and that $H=\SL_n(q)$ or $\SU_n(q)$.
-Then $H$ does not have a subgroup of index 3.
-In particular, if Hypothesis \ref{GoHaHyp} holds and $M \le G$ is a maximal parabolic subgroup of $G$ with Levi complement $L$, then $L$ does not have a subgroup of index 3. \end{lemma}

-\begin{proof} First assume that the first assertion is false and let $U \le H$ be a subgroup of index 3.
-Hauptsatz I.6.2 in \cite{Huppert-I} yields $N \unlhd H$ such that $N \le U \lneq H$ and such that $H/N$ is isomorphic to a subgroup of $\Sym_3$.
-As $H$ is quasi-simple, it follows that $N\le Z(K)$, which is impossible.

-Now suppose that Hypothesis \ref{GoHaHyp} holds and that $M \le G$ is a maximal parabolic subgroup of $G$ with Levi complement $L$.
-We assume for a contradiction that $X \le L$ is a subgroup of index $3$.
-First we consider the case where $n \in \{4,5\}$ and $G=\PSL_n(q)$, and we let $\tilde L$ denote the full pre-image of $L$ in $\SL_n(q)$.
-Then Table \ref{Inv-tab:Ser} tells us that $\tilde L \cong \GL_{n-1}(q)$ or $\tilde L \cong \GL_{n-2}(q) \times \SL_2(q)$.
-As $|L:X|=3$, we deduce in the first case that $X$ intersects the subgroup isomorphic to $\SL_{n-1}(q)$ with index 1 or 3, contrary to the first assertion of the lemma.
-In the second case we argue in the same way for one of the direct factors, because $X$ cannot intersect both of them in a subgroup of index 1.